I once asked if we can argue with God.

 The text that came to mind was: “... so that every mouth may be silenced and the whole world held accountable” (Romans 3:19).

-That man was a 'fool' of biblical proportions: a morally reprobate person.
+That man was a ‘fool’ in the biblical sense— a morally deficient or reprobate person.

 Now, what do you think of this text?